 - vertical window splitting is native in tmux, as opposed to being bolted on and buggy in screen

-If you’re not using terminal multiplexing, give tmux a try and enjoy the benefits.
-If you’re already doing multiplexing with screen, make the switch to tmux.
+If you’re not using terminal multiplexing, give tmux a try and enjoy the benefits. [ UPDATE: I now have a full primer on tmux here. ]